-- Rome-based agencies.
-Collaboration with the other Rome-based agencies is key to maximizing efforts by drawing on the comparative advantages and distinctive strengths of each agency.
-A model for such collaboration was successfully implemented during the P4P pilot phase, with WFP's experience in local procurement and support to smallholders being complemented by technical assistance on production provided by the Food and Agriculture Organization of the United Nations (FAO) and interventions to enhance access to credit for farmers supported by the International Fund for Agricultural Development.
-The promotion and review of such collaboration are essential to ensuring programme integration and the scale-up of local procurement. - Other United Nations agencies.
-Joining forces with other United Nations agencies, particularly UNICEF, the World Health Organization, the United Nations Development Programme and the United Nations Entity for Gender Equality and the Empowerment of Women, can increase the effects of combined purchasing power, strengthening value chain actors involved in biofortification, fostering innovations and promoting gender equality and women's empowerment. - Private sector.
-Private sector actors, both local and international, are valuable partners that complement WFP's expertise.
-Food processing, technology and innovation companies have a critical role in supporting smallholders, providing knowledge, expertise, tools such as traceability and financial support. - Donors.
-Engagement with donor and development partners is crucial to the meaningful scale-up of local procurement and to programme integration.
+- Other United Nations agencies.
+Joining forces with other United Nations agencies, particularly UNICEF, the World Health Organization, the United Nations Development Programme and the United Nations Entity for Gender Equality and the Empowerment of Women, can increase the effects of combined purchasing power, strengthening value chain actors involved in biofortification, fostering innovations and promoting gender equality and women's empowerment. - Private sector.24 Private sector actors, both local and international, are valuable partners that complement WFP's expertise.
+Food processing, agribusiness, technology and innovation companies have a critical role in supporting smallholders and the local private sector, providing knowledge, expertise, tools and support.
+Partnerships with local private sector actors can stimulate market growth and resilience, income generation, inclusivity and diversification.
+The private sector is also key in helping to ensure the safety and quality of local production.
+WFP is currently developing a private sector strategy, which presents an opportunity to leverage many potential partnerships with the private sector in order to support the implementation of this policy. - Donors.
+Engagement with donor and development partners is crucial to the meaningful scale-up of local regional food procurement and to programme integration.
 When WFP procures locally a degree of flexibility by donors in terms of both food origin and price will be required and can be justified by cost-effectiveness considerations.
+Increased multi-year funding would greatly facilitate implementation of the policy with respect to the planning horizon, longer-term contracts with the potential to enhance access to finance for value chain actors, and capacity strengthening for value chain actors.
 The development programmes of in-country donors offer opportunities for complementarity with WFP's procurement strategies.